 Q. Is the Alexander Technique right for me?Everyone's situation is different.
 Contact Flora to receive a personal response to your situation.
-Make sure to include a brief description of two of your main reasons as to why you are interested in the Alexander Technique, so she can respond to you in a timely manner.
+Please include a brief description of your main reasons as to why you are interested in the Alexander Technique, so she can respond to you in a timely manner.

 Q. How is the technique taught?
 The Alexander Technique is typically taught through a series of private lessons.
 It’s also taught in group classes in performing arts schools, continuing education programs and other venues.
 Private lessons with a certified teacher are the best way to learn the Alexander Technique.
 Over a course of lessons, your teacher introduces concepts and practices that expand your awareness of the functioning of your nervous system, muscular system and skeletal system.
 You’ll learn to restore optimal poise, balance and ease in overall functioning.
 As you progress in your study, you’ll find that what you’re learning applies to all areas of your life.
 Just as study and practice in a new language enables you to understand and speak the language easily without thinking, so does study of the Alexander Technique result in the principles being applied in the activities of your life on an ongoing basis.

 Q. How many lessons do I need?
 As with becoming proficient in any skill, time and dedication are fundamental aspects of making lasting changes.
 How many lessons you need is highly individual.
 You will know right after the first lesson if the Alexander Technique resonates with you and if you want to make it your own.
 To start, a set of 6 lessons is recommended, as this is the number of lessons reported by the British Medical Journalto be effective for chronic back pain.